philipp-baumann/leaf-starch-spc/README.md

 Henceforth, the entire analysis is reproduced in a running instance of the image (also called container).

-Kindly not that the Dockerfile is not yet complete upon manuscript submission.
+Kindly note that the Dockerfile is not yet complete upon manuscript submission.
 Further instructions how to build the image, run a container instance, and retrieve the results will follow soon.